Midreshet HaRova

 Between 50%-60% of the classes are taught in Hebrew, and the rest are given in English.
 An Ulpan is also offered for students wishing to learn Hebrew.
 Classes are offered in various subjects such as Torah, Nevi'im (Prophets), Ketuvim (Writings), Machshava (Jewish thought), Gemara, Halacha (Jewish Law), and independent study.

-The director is Rabbi David Milston, a British national and alumni of Yeshivat Har Etzion.
+The head of school is Rabbi David Milston, a British national and alumnus of Yeshivat Har Etzion who served as Director of Midreshet HaRova for the past 28 years.
+Rav Milston received semicha from the Chief Rabbinate of Israel.

+The current director is Dr. Yocheved Debow who received her doctorate in Education from Bar Ilan University.